thriveweb/sailinginparadise/content/pages/contact.md

 ---
 ### GETTING TO THE MARINA

 We are conveniently located at Marina Mirage at 74 Seaworld Drive, Main Beach.

-Parking is available Marina Mirage, there is also limited street parking.
-We do recommend considering ride share at busy times due to higher demand.
+### P﻿ARKING

+Due to construction work in the area parking at the marina is fairly limited at present.

+W﻿e recommend considering rideshare for a stress-free arrival to your charter.

+* M﻿arina Mirage - Very limited parking on South Side (undercover and rooftop parking - closed)
+* S﻿eaworld Drive - Limited free street parking
+* P﻿hillip Park (beach) carpark - Limited free parking
+* M﻿ariner's Cove - Limited Paid Parking

-### HOW TO FIND THE BOATS AT THE MARINA
+### HOW TO FIND OUR BOATS AT THE MARINAS

-All vessels are berthed at Marina Mirage C Arm.
+A﻿ll vessels are berthed at Marina Mirage C Arm.

-Please find a map below of the current vessel locations.
+Please find a map of the current vessel locations.
+There is some construction work in the area which may change at times however access to the marina will remain open.

-If you can’t find us you can always call us and we will be happy to guide you.
+If you can’t find us you can always call us on 0438 915 222 and we will be happy to guide you.

+T﻿hanks and we look forward to welcoming you on board!